william5647/Git-Commands/README.md

 ## Branching
 1. Creating a new branch `git branch "branchname"` <br\>
-    or you can do `git checkout -b "branchname"`
+    Or you can use `git checkout -b "branchname"`
 2. Checking the list of available branches `git branch`
 3. Point into a branch `git checkout "branchname"`
 4. Merging a branch into master branch <br\>